axelclark/gatsby-tailwindcss-blog/src/pages/2020-03-08-continuous-deployment-github-actions/index.md

 ![publish-workflow](./publish-workflow.png)

-Finally, verify your image is published to your Docker Hub repository.
+You can verify your image is published to your Docker Hub repository.

 ![docker-hub](./docker-hub.png)